Pulse-Doppler radar: Antenna

-Pulse-Doppler radar is generally limited to mechanically aimed antennas and active phase array.
+Pulse-Doppler radar is generally limited to mechanically aimed antennas and active phased arrays.

 Mechanical RF components, such as wave-guide, can produce Doppler modulation due to phase shift induced by vibration.
 This introduces a requirement to perform full spectrum operational tests using shake tables that can produce high power mechanical vibration across all anticipated audio frequencies.

-Doppler is incompatible with most electronically steered phase-array antenna.
+Doppler is incompatible with most passive electronically steered phased-array antenna.
 This is because the phase-shifter elements in the antenna are non-reciprocal and the phase shift must be adjusted before and after each transmit pulse.
 Spurious phase shift is produced by the sudden impulse of the phase shift, and settling during the receive period between transmit pulses places Doppler modulation onto stationary clutter.
 That receive modulation corrupts the measure of performance for sub-clutter visibility.
 Phase shifter settling time on the order of 50ns is required.
 Start of receiver sampling needs to be postponed at least 1 phase-shifter settling time-constant (or more) for each 20 dB of sub-clutter visibility.

 Most antenna phase shifters operating at PRF above 1 kHz introduce spurious phase shift unless special provisions are made, such as reducing phase shifter settling time to a few dozen nanoseconds.

 The following gives the maximum permissible settling time for antenna phase shift modules.